piazzai/jekyll-nagymaros/README.md

 The order of appearance of pages in the theme's navigation bar is determined by the value of `navorder` set in each page's front matter.
 For example, setting `navorder: 1` will make the page appear first in the list.
 Note that a page will only appear in the navigation bar if the `navorder` variable is set, so it is possible to hide some pages from navigation simply by not giving this variable a value.

-Customizing the CSS is possible by creating a file `_sass/_custom.scss` that contains your own code.
+Customizing the CSS is possible by creating a file `_sass/_custom.scss`.
 You can use this both to define new styles or to overwrite the theme's defaults.
 The file will be automatically compiled during build.

 ## Credits